Monitoring and Notifiers

 Slack

 Create Slack notifiers to notify specific channels in your Slack organization.
-Currently this notifier requires setting up an Incoming Webhook for it to work.
+This notifier requires setting up an Incoming Webhook in Slack.

-To configure a new “Incoming Webhook” in Slack go to Apps & integrations > Manage > Custom integrations > Incoming WebHooks and follow the instructions.
+To configure a new “Incoming Webhook” in Slack go to Apps & integrations > Manage > Custom integrations > Incoming WebHooks and follow the instructions provided.

 PagerDuty

 Create a PagerDuty notifier to use all the incident management features of PagerDuty with Axiom.
-Triggered/resolve states will be managed by Axiom, and you can configure schedules/alerting rules/etc inside PagerDuty.
+Messages will be sent by Axiom when a monitor enters or exits alert state, and you can configure schedules and alerting rules inside PagerDuty.

-To configure a new “Service” in PagerDuty using the Events V2 API, go to Configuration > Services > Add New Service and create a new Service named ‘Axiom’ with all the default settings and take note of the Integration Key to enter above.
+To configure a new “Service” in PagerDuty using the Events V2 API, go to Configuration > Services > Add New Service and create a new Service named ‘Axiom’ with all the default settings.
+Take note of the Integration Key provided and enter this when creating a PagerDuty notifier in Axiom.

-You will also need to provide an API Access Key with the right permissions which can be generated from pagerduty.com/api_keys.
+You will also need to provide an API Access Key with the right permissions which can be generated at pagerduty.com/api_keys.

 Webhook